izabellewilding/cat-breed-quiz-game/README.md

 ## Improvements (Given more time)

 - Add some test with React Testing Library
-- Animations & transition between rounds
+- Animate next game round in with a transition or effect
 - Animate the score
+- Some fun sound effects!